ldizo/register-app-argoCD/README.md

 - Configure storage (Hard Disk): 15 GB
 - Now, click on "Launch Instance" to create the instance
 - Now, copy the Public Ip of this Jenkins-Master Vm and ssh into it from your local system
-- You should have it as
+- You should have it as:
+-
 ubuntu@ip-172-31-0-62:~$
+-